Wear goggles for clear & healthy underwater vision

 Water in all bodies – lakes, pools, oceans, and hot tubs – is a natural breeding ground for bacteria and microorganisms.
 While your body and your eyes have a built-in defense system to protect against these menacing microbes, contact lenses interfere with your eye’s protection.
 Consequently, swimming with contact lenses increases your risk of getting an eye infection.

 Acanthamoeba keratitis is an extremely hazardous eye infection caused by amoeba being trapped between your contact lens and your cornea.
 Sometimes, amoeba start to live in your eye, leading to corneal ulcers and permanent vision loss.
-This type of infection only happens to people who wear contact lenses, which underscores our Orlando eye doctor’s warning against swimming with contacts!
+This type of infection only happens to people who wear contact lenses, which underscores our South Orlando eye doctor’s warning against swimming with contacts!

 Now, we also realize that many people will insist on wearing contact lenses at the beach or pool – despite all of our warnings.
 If you’re one of those people, here are some tips to help you minimize the danger to your eye health: